Lying on a Life Insurance Application in Ireland? (2025 Update)

 “The bank refused a waiver — I’m tempted to ‘massage’ the form.”

-Your claim will be rejected and the mortgage will have to be paid; missed repayments can still lead to repossession.
+Your claim will be rejected, and the mortgage will still have to be paid.
+Missed repayments can lead to repossession.
+Don’t risk it.

 A “tiny” lie about weight — what’s the harm?